-Oil and Gas Software Purchases Win/Loss Analysis As Part Of Enterprise Applications Buyer Insight Customer Database
+Oil, Gas and Chemicals Software Purchases Win/Loss Analysis As Part Of Enterprise Applications Buyer Insight Customer Database

-On the buyer side, customers are investing in Oil and Gas applications based on new features and capabilities that are expected to replace their existing legacy systems.
+On the buyer side, customers are investing in Oil, Gas and Chemicals applications based on new features and capabilities that are expected to replace their existing legacy systems.
 In many cases, competitive upgrades and replacements that could have a profound impact on future market-share changes will become more widespread.

-Since 2010, our global team of researchers have been studying the patterns of the latest Oil and Gas software purchases by customers around the world, aggregating massive amounts of data points that form the basis of our forecast assumptions and perhaps the rise and fall of certain vendors and their products on a quarterly basis.
+Since 2010, our global team of researchers have been studying the patterns of the latest Oil, Gas and Chemicals software purchases by customers around the world, aggregating massive amounts of data points that form the basis of our forecast assumptions and perhaps the rise and fall of certain vendors and their products on a quarterly basis.